-Oh the good old days of buying a piece of hardware, installing an OS on it and running one or more applications on top of that.
-Sounds like a simple, repeatable process right?
+Oh, the good old days of buying a piece of hardware, installing an OS on it, and running one or more applications on top of that.
+It sounds like a simple, repeatable process, right?
 It was!
 Unfortunately, there were a few issues with this model:

-- IT Administrators – these people provided services on top of a subset of the hardware that people at the company could leverage (e.g. authentication, email, etc)
+- IT Administrators – these people provided services on top of a subset of the hardware that people could leverage (e.g., authentication, email, etc.)

 - Developers – these were the people writing the code that run on a large subset of the hardware (typically not responsible for running the code in production)

-Sometimes IT Administrators and Operations were the same team.
+Sometimes IT Administrators and Operations were on the same team.

 To address some of the limitations with physical servers, virtual machines were introduced.
-VMs run on top of a hypervisor which run on top of a physical server (known as “bare-metal”).
-The idea was simple, if you run multiple VMs on the same physical server you can better utilize the hardware resulting in less inefficiency.
-In addition, assuming you had spare hardware (which was much more likely if you were running VMs) then you could quickly (typically hours) provision new workloads (i.e. deploy more VMs).
+VMs run on top of a hypervisor that runs on top of a physical server (known as “bare-metal”).
+The idea was simple, if you run multiple VMs on the same physical server, you can better utilize the hardware resulting in less inefficiency.
+In addition, assuming you had spare hardware (which was much more likely if you were running VMs), then you could quickly (typically hours) provision new workloads (i.e., deploy more VMs).

 The hypervisor abstracted the physical hardware and presented it to the running VMs.
 Each VM had its own operating system and could run one or more applications.
-The hypervisor also handled coordination of the VMs.
-While initially the hypervisor introduced significant overhead, over time the hypervisor became extremely efficient (due to code and physical hardware changes).
+The hypervisor also handled the coordination of the VMs.
+While initially, the hypervisor introduced significant overhead, over time, the hypervisor became extremely efficient (due to code and physical hardware changes).
 All these factors combined resulted in a high adoption rate for VMs.